-CAUTION Before up-staging or de-staging a pump (adding or removing impellers), contact Flowserve Customer Service department for instructions, to avoid permanent damage to the pump rotor.
+CAUTION Before upstaging or destaging a pump (adding or removing impellers), contact Flowserve Customer Service department for instructions, to avoid permanent damage to the pump rotor.

-Split rings and keys should be pre-fitted and marked for proper location before assembling the rotor.
-Impellers should be marked for proper location prior to heating for assembling on the rotor.
+Note: Split rings and keys shall be pre-fitted and marked for proper location before assembling rotor.
+Impellers shall be marked for proper location prior to heating for assembling on rotor.